andybalham/blog-source-code/blog-posts/lambda-layers-part-1.md

 What application are we going to build?

-- We need a repository?
+- We need a Store?
 What could be in it?
 - Do we need more than one Lambda function?
 No, over-complicated.
 - What is the Lambda function going to do?
-  - Should it interact with more than one repository?
+  - Should it interact with more than one Store?
   - What business functionality could it do?

 What is the progression that we want to show: